Mathematics & Physics

 Physics is the study of natural phenomena, from subatomic scales to the scale of the entire universe.
 Physics is the most basic and fundamental science, and provides the basis for deep understanding in many fields of study and all of technology.

 The Department offers B.S. and B.A. degrees in Physics, a Minor in Physics, a Minor in Astronomy and a Concentration in Theoretical Physics.
 Small class sizes and close collaboration between students and faculty create comfortable learning and research environments.
-Students in the Department collaborate with faculty on a variety of topics from early universe cosmology and neutron star astrophysics to particle physics, optics and condensed matter.
-Our students publish articles in leading research journals and make presentations at national and international conferences.
-With support from the Department and Manhattan College they participate in research and internships during the academic year and over the summer, both on campus and at locations such as Brookhaven National Laboratory (USA) and CERN (Switzerland).
+Students in the Department collaborate with faculty on a variety of topics, from early universe cosmology and neutron star astrophysics, to particle physics, optics and condensed matter.
+With support from the Department and Manhattan University they participate in research and internships during the academic year and over the summer, both on campus and at locations such as Brookhaven National Laboratory (USA) and CERN (Switzerland).
+Our students publish articles in leading research journals and present their research at national and international conferences.
 Our alumni have successful careers in science, data science, teaching, engineering, medicine, finance and other fields.

 Lower Division Requirements